 Terms and conditions for electric vehicle charge points

 We care about privacy and we protect your personal data.
 We want to be transparent about how we use your personal data, so before you read our terms and conditions, we want to point out that British Gas Services Limited is the data controller of your personal data.
-Although our Privacy Notice does not form part of the agreement between you and us, we recommend that you read our Privacy Notice, to understand how we collect and use your personal data and your data protection rights.
+Although our Privacy Notice does not form part of the agreement between you and us, we recommend that you read it, to understand how we collect and use your personal data and your data protection rights.
 Please see our Privacy Notice at britishgas.co.uk/privacy-policy

 These are our terms for supplying and installing your charge point.
 Please read them carefully.
 They tell you important information, like who we are, how we will supply and install the charge point and what to do if there is a problem.

 When we print the words below in bold, they have the following meanings:

 By “British Gas“, “we”, “us” or “our” we mean British Gas Services Limited (registered number 03141243) trading as Centrica in Northern Ireland and British Gas in Great Britain.
 Our registered office is Millstream, Maidenhead Road, Windsor, Berkshire, SL4 5GD.